The SAS ADD-IN for Microsoft Office adds a

 14. You can also run stored processes directly from Microsoft Select SAS ÐBrowse SAS Programs.

 b.
-Navigate to the stored processed created earlier by expanding the tree (select Stored Processes ÐTraining).
+Navigate to the stored process created earlier by expanding the tree (select Stored Processes ÐTraining).

 c.
 Select Orion Customer List.